alexnardini/FLAM3_for_SideFX_Houdini/README.md

 like attribute binding, UI building, parameters creations, their visibility conditions, final compile and much more.

-Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load flame files authored with other applications and much more.
+Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load flame files authored with other applications, save flame files to load inside other applications and much more.

 FLAM3 for SideFX Houdini generate a live point cloud of the fractal Flame being worked on, witch is the actual render.
 From there to the final image it is left to the users ( aka points rendering ).